20th anniversary of the Stockholm Prize in Criminology

-2025-06-05The Minister of Justice Gunnar Strömmer and the Chairman of the Torsten Söderberg Foundation Maria Söderberg jointly recognize the importance of the Stockholm Prize in Criminology on the occasion of the anniversary:
+To mark the anniversary, Minister of Justice Gunnar Strömmer and Maria Söderberg, Chair of the Torsten Söderberg Foundation, jointly highlight the significance of the Stockholm Prize in Criminology:

 " High-quality criminological research is essential for understanding the causes of crime and for developing crime prevention strategies.
 Criminological research thus contributes to the development of the legitimacy and effectiveness of the justice system, as well as to the support of victims of crime.
 Criminology is an interdisciplinary field that involves several key research areas such as sociology, law, psychology, medicine, social anthropology, etc.